verekia/manapotion/README.md

 # Bun
 bun add manapotion
 ```

+Due to the way Three.js' `WebGPURenderer` is written, in order to use `manapotion` or `@manapotion/r3f` with Vite, you will need to add [top-level await support](https://github.com/verekia/manapotion/blob/main/example/vite.config.ts).

 For React projects that don't use R3F, non-React projects, or if you are not interested in all of the features of Mana Potion, install the packages that are relevant to you independently.
 For example: